372groupproject/milestones-team19-crehling16-jjrice/code/README.md

   * Outputs a unique word each time it's invoked.
 The words are of the form G1, G2, etc (UCBLogo manual).

 ### SELECTORS ###
+The file p4_selectors.lg contains five code snippets displaying the five selector library functions: MDITEM, PICK, REMOVE, REMDUP, and QUOTED.

+* MDITEM [int1 int2] array
+  * Outputs an element of an multi-dimensional list.
+The element output is specified by the two integers from the list in the first parameter of MDITEM.
+The first integer, int1, specifies which array in the array-of-arrays to select the element and the secodn integer, int2, specifies which element from the selected array to output.
+The second parameter intp MDITEM, array, is the multi-dimensional list.

+* PICK list
+  * Outputs a randomly choden member of the input list (UCBLogo manual).

+* REMOVE thing list
+  * Outputs a copy of "list" with every meber equal to "thing" removed (UCBLogo manual).

+* REMDUP list
+  * Outputs a copy of "list" with duplicate members removed.
+If two or more members of the input are equal, the rightmost of those members is the one that remains in the output (UCBLogo manual).

+* QUOTED thing
+  * Outputs its input, if a list; outputs its input with a quotation mark prepended, if a word (UCBLogo manual).

 ### MUTATORS ###